harold-js/harold-website/src/docs/guides.md

 `posts` and `pages` are places for actual content.
 You write pages with Handlebars markup and posts with Markdown.

 `blog-layouts` is a place for all custom blog layouts.
 You can then point particular layout to use in the Markdown file.

+`statics` is a place for all custom static files that you would want to copy to the 'build' directory, such as robots.txt, manifest.json, etc. They will land in the root.
+If you wish, you can also nest directories there.

 All compiles and lands in the `build` directory: